dspringuel-va/blog-posts/devops-handbook/README.md

 *What*

-When the business is growing, it becomes difficult to effectively manage work dependencies accross teams.
-Having loosely coupled architecture helps diminishing the amount of dependency from one team to another.
+When the business is growing, it becomes difficult to effectively manage work dependencies across teams.
+Having loosely coupled architecture helps to diminish the amount of dependency from one team to another.
 However, it might not be always possible to reduce all dependency to the point of not having any.
-Then, coordination accross team is feasible by using chat rooms to announce upcoming changes, or by having meeting where people can discuss potential work dependencies.
+Then, coordination across teams is feasible by using chat rooms to announce upcoming changes, or by having meetings where people can discuss potential work dependencies.

 *Why*

-When multiple teams could potentially have work collision, coordonating and scheduling changes decrease the risk of dependency problems and limits the amount of work in progress.
-This helps helps minimizing the chances of incidents and increase the deployment lead time.
+When multiple teams could potentially have work collision, coordinating and scheduling changes decrease the risk of dependency problems and limits the amount of work in progress.
+This helps to minimize the chances of incidents and increase the deployment lead time.

 #### Enable peer review of changes